notlfish/rspec-linter/README.md

 ### Test file naming
 Your test file names must end with '_spec.rb' to pass this test.

-Examples of good names (assuming your current directory is your proyect root):
+Examples of good names (assuming your current directory is your project root):
 - test_spec.rb
 - spec/test_spec.rb

-Examples of bad names (assuming your current directory is your proyect root**:
+Examples of bad names (assuming your current directory is your project root**:
 - test_test.rb
 - spec/test_test.rb

 **Files whose names don't end with "_test.rb" or "_spec.rb" will be ignored by rspec-linter**

 ### Test suite entry point